Guides

 ResourcesGetting to know potential mentees

 Hooray!
 A new mentee has reached out to you.
-Are they the right fit for a long-term mentorship, or should you pass them on to someone else?
-Can you offer a one-off session instead?
+Are they the right fit for a long-term mentorship and for your mentorship?
 In this article, we’ll explore the tips and tools that will help you answer these questions.

 Look for signs of long-term fit